rstrahan/aws-autoscaling-vertica/README.md

 ----
 *This Vertica AWS Auto Scale package is free for you to use and redistribute subject to the terms in the included license.txt file.
-You are welcome (even encouraged) to make it better and contribute it back to the community.*
+You are welcome (even encouraged) to make it better and contribute your enhancements back to the community.*

 Copyright (c) 2011-2015 by Vertica, an HP Company.
 All rights reserved.